YonitLopatinski/AI-Agent-Sample/README.md

 # AI-Agent-Sample

-This repository ws created for my Session in DDOS & Microsoft meetup "A Ticket to GenAI World" In this session I've introduced basic term in GenAI, and built an AI Agent using Grop LLM
+This repository ws created for my session in DDOS & Microsoft meetup "A Ticket to GenAI World" In this session I've introduced basic term in GenAI, and built an AI Agent using Grop LLM You can find here relevant information and basis code sample of AI Agent with tools

 ## A Ticket to GenAI World
 **[A Ticket to GenAI World for Developers](https://medium.com/@Lopay/a-ticket-to-genai-world-for-developers-a86f171b3666)**